tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - So it sems we have encode literals and arithmetic obfuscations, we can solve them by using dataflow analysis techniques or symbolic execution if we can control the path grow, in fact, we have the following informations:
+ - It sems we have some encode literals and arithmetic obfuscations.
+We can solve them by using dataflow analysis techniques or symbolic execution, whether we can control the path grow, we have the following informations, already:
    1. The length of the string must be 32 byte, and starting from the main function, it is located at rbp-0x30 address of the stack
    2. We must avoid to jump the offset 0x2347, and instead follow the path to reach 0x2359 offset
    3. The instruction `je 0x2347` is 6 byte long, and after each of them, there's a basic block that we want to match in our path